SystemsApproach/private5g/cloud.rst

    Section 6.5.

-The visible aspect of a 5G service is the programmatic interface it provides to users, giving them the ability to control and customized the underlying connectivity service.
+The visible aspect of a 5G service is the programmatic interface it provides to users, giving them the ability to control and customize the underlying connectivity service.
 This API is implemented by the Service Orchestrator outlined in the previous section, but what we really care about is the interface itself.
 Using Aether as a concrete